ludicast/ice/README.markdown

 * Doesn't allow template editors to use a rich object model and create their own functions
 * Doesn't have a rich set of support libraries like javascript brings to the table.

-Laminate uses the Lua language, which is possible, but it stile
+Note that we're still big fans of liquid.
+In fact, we call this project "ice" as a tribute (keeping the metaphor alive, we use "Cubes" where they have "Drops").

-In fact, we call this project "ice" as a tribute to "liquid" (keeping the metaphor alive, we use "Cubes" where they have "Drops").
+Laminate uses the Lua language, which is a slight improvement, but still is unfamiliar to most developers.

 ## to_ice